-Where a PBE qualifying entity has taken advantage of differential reporting concessions in this Standard and subsequently ceases to apply one or more of these concessions, the entity shall account for the change in accounting policies in accordance with NZ IAS 8 (PBE).
+Where a NFP PBE qualifying entity has taken advantage of differential reporting recognition and measurement concessions in this Standard and subsequently ceases to apply one or more of these concessions, the entity shall account for the change in accounting policies in accordance with NZ IAS 8 (PBE).

-D. EFFECTIVE DATE
+E. EFFECTIVE DATE